Yehoshua Rokeach: Leadership

 Rokeach battled the Haskalah movement that sought to introduce modernity and compromise in the Torah community.
 He often defended the Torah way of life to the leaders of the Haskalah's Shomer Yisrael organization.
-On one occasion, a leader of Shomer Yisrael asked him, "It isn’t right to be extreme and keep to the side of Hasidut or to the side of assimilation.
-What is wrong with taking the middle path?"
-The Rebbe responded, "Who walks at the side of the road?
-People!
-And who goes in the middle?
-Horses!"

 To strengthen Torah Jewry against the inroads of Haskalah, the Rebbe helped found the Machzikei Hadas organization in 1878 and the Machazikei Hadas newspaper, both of which still exist in the Belzer community.